The Journey to Making a Difference

 Jane Potapova, DAC Aviation’s Executive Vice President, has been part of the DAC team since 2004 and continues to be a strong positive figure behind the company’s development and increased efficiency.
 Having recently acquired her MBA, Mrs. Potapova’s level of knowledge of the organization and experience in R&O facility management continue to benefit and help grow the company.

 Charles-André Fortier, Vice President of Finance, joined the DAC group in 2007 bringing with him 20 years of financial management experience.
-Mr. Fortier’s organizational and leadership skills have become a marked strength for the organization.
-With DAC entering its largest ever expansion in the coming year, Mr. Fortier’s experience and financial leadership will continue to propel the organization, enabling DAC to expand its fleet and continue to adopt industry best practices throughout its operations.
+Mr. Fortier’s organizational and leadership skills have become a marked strength for the group.